 For those who are interested in gathering with us, we encourage you to be patient with us as we apply necessary guidelines and safety precautions.
 If you are comfortable with the idea of gathering at this time, we hope you’ll need to RSVP!
 It may seem strange, but there’s a lot that has been strange about these days.
 RSVPing is necessary for us to help you and others.
 We want to create a “judgment-free zone” around our gatherings in recognition that thoughtful Christians have a wide range of opinions and convictions related to COVID.

 In the meantime, pray for our leadership teams as we ramp up.
-Consider joining the Sunday prayer team by contacting Dylan and Carol Lischau.
 There’s a lot to do!
 If you are open to serving on any of the following teams: cleaning, set-up, tech, greeting and ushering, please fill out our standard volunteer form at dontgo.be/serve.
+If you’re not comfortable serving in person yet, would you make a commitment to pray for our services each Sunday just before they start?

 We’re truly eager to begin this process.
 Pray with us and for us, as well as for churches across the world in the same stages!